When context matters

-The following publication could be said to be a continuation of another one where we talk about how having light images helps us in many aspects, if you still could not read it here I leave access.
+The following publication could be said to be a continuation of another one where we talk about how having lightweight images helps us in many aspects, if you still could not read it here I leave you the access.

 Today we are going to make a small, but important improvement, and we are going to find out why we are doing it.